aig-hagen/aig-causal-knowledge-base-editor/docs/README.md

 In our example, `influenza` is a background atom.
 An atom is a *background atom* if it is not the target of any causal dependency.
 They are not caused by anything inside our model.

 Compared to [explainable atoms](#explainable-atoms), you can specify so-called *assumptions* about them.
-They become relevant during [evaluation](#running-evalution).
+They become relevant during the [evaluation](#running-evalution).

-To change the assumptions of a background atom, *right-click* on it and edit the checkboxes in the appearing dialog.
+To change the assumptions of a background atom, *left-click* on it and edit the checkboxes in the appearing dialog.

 ![Dialog for editing atom propereties](/images/step_2_edit_dialog.png)

-With assumptions, you can express the statement represented by the atom to be:
+With these assumptions, you can express the following states of knowledge regarding the atom:

-* factual (aka. true)
+* we assume that the statement is likely to hold (only select `true`)
-* nonfactual (aka. false)
+* we assume that the statement is more likely to not hold (only select `false`)
-* unknown (aka. possibly true and false)
+* we are uncertain or have no further information about the truth of the statement (select both `true` and `false`)

 ### Explainable Atoms

-`flu` and `fever` are explainable atoms.
-Explainable atoms are those that are a target of a causal relation.
-They are caused by other atoms inside our model.
+In our example, `flu` and `fever` are explainable atoms.
+Explainable atoms are atoms that are directly caused by other atoms within our model.

 Compared to [background atoms](#background-atoms), you do not specify assumptions about them.
 But during evaluation, you can specify their presumed factuality by providing *observations*.